nanomsg/nng/docs/ref/migrate/nng1.md

 ## URL Structure Changes

 The details of [`nng_url`] have changed significantly, and direct access of the structure is no longer permitted.
-Intead new accessors functions are provided:
+Instead new accessors functions are provided:

 - `u_scheme` is replaced by [`nng_url_scheme`].